fenaster/opensearch_dashboards/README.md

 Opensearch Role
 =========

-Ansible role to install opensearch via Helm on top of Kubernetes
+Ansible role to install Opensearch and Opensearch Dashboards via Helm on top of Kubernetes

 Requirements
 ------------